Pipedrive Merge Duplicates Overview

 Insycle isn't finding any duplicates

 Most of the time, when Insycle can't find duplicates, it is due to your matching rules in Step 1.
 It is important to analyze the underlying data to better understand how to set up your rules.
-A useful exercise can be to set up your matching filters to look for exact matches of just First Name and Last Name
+A helpful exercise for contacts is to set up your matching filters to find exact matches on only First Name and Last Name.
+For companies, you can use Company Name.

 When you click Find, these rules can show you a broad overview of what duplicates are potentially in your database and what fields might be useful to include in your matching fields.
 These settings are just for discovery and should not be used for a final merge operation; many people can have the same first and last names and are not duplicates.

-To get further context, on Step 2, click the layout gear button on the right side of the title bar.
-Here, you can add any field in your database as a column to the duplicate group review to better understand the data inside these records.
+To get further context, on Step 2, click the layout gear icon-gear-18x18.png button on the right side of the title bar.
+Here, you can add any field from your database as a column in the duplicate group review to better understand the data in these records.
+These will also appear in your CSV report.

 It's taking a long time for Insycle to find duplicates

-It can take a while for Insycle to find and match duplicates if the fields being used to identify them have very long values.
+It can take Insycle a while to find and match duplicates when the fields used to identify them have very long values.
 The longer the values, the longer it takes Insycle to process the data and generate the results.
 This might come up when looking for matches based on long ID numbers, LinkedIn bio links, or other URLs with long strings attached (ex, https://www.linkedin.com/in/svadin%C3%ADr-n%C4%9Bmec-1234b31a3/).

 You can speed this up by limiting how much of the value Insycle looks at.

-If the values' beginning or ending portions are all unique, you can limit the comparison to the first or last several characters using the Match Parts parameter under Step 1
+If the beginning or ending portion of the values are all unique, you can limit the comparison to the first or last several characters using the Match Parts parameter under Step 1

 merge-duplicates-linkedin-bio-step-2-last-9-chars.png